spaansba/ForesightJS/packages/docs/docs/getting_started/Static Properties.md

 **Properties:**

 - `registeredElements` - Map of all currently registered elements and their associated data
+- `eventListeners` - Map of all event listeners listening to [ForesightManager Events](/docs/getting_started/events).
 - `globalSettings` - Current [global configuration](/docs/getting_started/config#global-configuration) settings
 - `globalCallbackHits` - Total callback execution counts by interaction type (mouse/tab/scroll) and by subtype (hover/trajctory for mouse, forwards/reverse for tab, direction for scroll)
 - `positionObserverElements` - Elements currently being tracked by the position observer (a.k.a elements that are currently visible)